-get link Lauzun’s star rose swiftly after that.
+Lauzun’s star rose swiftly after that.
 The King found him rather entertaining and Lauzun made sure it stayed like that by showering him with compliments and flattering his ego, being not always honest in his compliments.
-Louis was a sucker for that and Lauzun discovered it quickly.
+Louis was a sucker for compliments and Lauzun discovered this quickly.
 He also took to playing jests on various courtiers to amuse the King, which earned him the reputation of being the greatest jester at court.

 It was the year 1669 and Lauzun had his eyes on office of Grand Master of the artillery of France.
 Luckily, the King had forgiven him for all that ado with Catherine-Charlotte and promised to grant it to him.
 Antonin enjoyed to boast a bit now and then, and becoming Grand Master of the artillery was quite the thing to boast about, thus before he had the papers of appointment in his hands, he spilled the beans to Monsieur Noyert, a premier valet de chambre, as both stood outside the King’s council room, where a few moments later the papers were to be signed.
 Monsieur Noyert had a quick look at his pocket-watch and excused himself politely afterwards, to make his way to the chambers of Louvois, which he knew found Lauzun rather annoying, to spill the beans to him.
 Louvois in turn, slipped into the council chamber, saying he came with urgent business, and asked the King for a word in privat… then told Louis what he had just heard and how it was not a wise decision, since Lauzun did not like him, the Minister of War, when it was of utmost importance, to the kingdom, that Minister of War and Grand Master of the artillery are able to be civil with each other and how he saw himself incapable of working harmoniously with Lauzun, who always talked ill of him.